upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 ## Including LaTeX in Markdown

 There are two ways to include $\LaTeX$ mathematical typesetting in Markdown documents.
-The first is `inline`, which means that mathematical notation is included in the paragraph or sentence, with the flow of text.
+The first is `inline`, which means that the notation is included in the paragraph or sentence, with the flow of text.

-The second method is as separate `code blocks`, so that mathematical notation is shown as a separate paragraph.
+The second method is as separate `code blocks`, so that the notation is shown in it's own paragraph.

 Inline LaTeX mathematical notation is wrapped in single-dollar signs.
-For example, `$x^2$` becomes $x^2$.
+For example, for `the square of "x"`, just type `$x^2$`, which is then formatted as $x^2$.

 Alternatively, `code blocks` of LaTeX begin and end with two dollar signs, wrapped inside triple backticks.
 For example...